-2. Students holding assistantships are required to register for 12 hours of credit during the fall and the spring semester and 6 hours of credit during the summer.
+2. Students holding assistantships typically register for 12 hours of credit during both the fall and the spring semesters of the first year, 9 hours of credit during both the fall and spring semester of the second year, and 6 hours of credit during the summer in between.

 C. Registration for 7000 Level Courses:

 1. 7000 level courses are designed primarily for doctoral students.
-Students pursuing the Thesis Track program may be allowed to register for 7000 level courses after completing their first year of study and with Graduate Coordinator approval.
+M.A. students may be allowed to register for 7000 level courses after completing their first year of study and with the Graduate Coordinator's approval.

-2. Under exceptional circumstances, an instructor may grant permission for an M.A. student, who is not in the Thesis Track program, to register for a specific course if s/he demonstrates appropriate background and knowledge.
-These decisions will be made on a case-by-case basis.
+2. Under exceptional circumstances, an instructor may grant permission for a first year M.A. student to register for a specific course.
+These decisions are made on a case-by-case basis.

 1. Grounds for Probation:

-Students failing to meet the following minimal standards may be dropped from the program or placed on probation at the discretion of the Graduate Faculty or the Graduate Dean:
+Students failing to meet the following minimal standards may be dropped from the program or placed on probation at the discretion of the Graduate Studies Committee or the Graduate Dean:

-b.
-Students must make satisfactory progress toward a degree.
-To maintain satisfactory progress a student must complete, at least, all courses attempted each semester
+- Students must make satisfactory progress toward a degree.
+To maintain satisfactory progress, a student must successfully complete all courses attempted each semester.

 2. Effects of Probation:

-1. Credit for work older than six years will not apply toward degree requirements unless revalidated by a formal examination or by re-taking the courses.
+1. Degree requirements must be completed within of six years.
+Credit for work older than six years will not apply toward degree requirements unless revalidated by a formal examination or by re-taking the courses.

-2. Applications on a form available in the Graduate College must be submitted through the following channels:
+2. The application must be submitted through the following channels:

 a.
 Chair, Department of Theatre and Film

 b.
-Graduate Faculty in the Department of Theatre and Film
+Graduate Studies Committee in the Department of Theatre and Film

 c.
 Departmental Graduate Coordinator